mailsac/mailsac-examples/about/privacy_policy.rst

 Users must exercise extreme caution about visiting links in emails received by this website.

-Outgoing mail sent through this service may be interceptable or publically viewable and shared with third parties.
+Outgoing mail sent through this service may be interceptable or publicly viewable and shared with third parties.
 We may use a third party to store or deliver email and in such cases it may be subject to the terms and policies of those respective services.
 This site is not responsible for anything resulting from the presence of you data in their handling.